Rohit-Deshbhratar/Oracle_HR/README.md

 ## RANK
 With the help of RANK() function we have displayed rank of salary of an employee.
 Concepts used with RANK() function are ORDER BY ASC/DESC, NULLS LAST.

+## DENSE_RANK
+This file contains implementation of DENSE_RANK() function.
+We have displayed rank of salary, rank of salary with details, top 5 salaries, 5 lowest salaries, highest/lowest salary, particular salary etc.